 The journal charges following fee on acceptance

-Brief communications, Case reports: US $ 50 (for overseas authors), INR 1000 (for authors from India)
+Brief communications, Case reports, Infectious Disease Grand Round: US $ 125 (for overseas authors), INR 3000 (for authors from India)

 Reprint orders must be sent to the Editorial office along with the corrected proofs.